• Understanding Property Management

 Choosing a Business Name and Structure

 I select a business name that reflects professionalism and aligns with the services I provide.
 This name should be unique, easy to remember, and compliant with state requirements.
 For instance, if focusing on residential properties, a name like “Premier Home Management” could highlight my niche.
+One example of a 90+ year old company in this space is Kleinman Property Management in Minnesota.

 I choose a business structure based on my goals and liabilities.
 A sole proprietorship works for simplicity, though it offers no liability protection.
 A limited liability corporation (LLC) combines liability protection with pass-through taxation.
 For more complex setups, a corporation may be appropriate.
 Consulting both legal and financial professionals helps solidify this decision.